 04Vanta — scan-time push, activated

 NSAuditor has shipped a Vanta connector library since v0.11.0 — but it was dormant: nothing read the configuration and nothing pushed at scan time.
-EE 0.32.0 wires it in.
+EE 0.32.0 wired it in; see the current release notes.
 With COMPLIANCE_GRC_PROVIDER=vanta set, each compliance scan maps its findings to Vanta test results and pushes them, carrying the full reliability discipline above: suppression-aware outcomes, framework-dimensioned idempotency, rate-limit backoff, the consecutive-failure circuit breaker, and the token-redacted per-control audit log.
 This activation went through four rounds of adversarial external review across idempotency, timeout/abort, evidence-integrity, and fail-closed configuration before it shipped.

 One honest note on scope: the shipped connector targets Vanta's evidence/test model, and the production Vanta API integration (OAuth authorization and the live resource-push endpoint) is being finalized with the partner.
 Until that lands and live-tenant validation completes, treat Vanta push as early-access and validate against your own tenant first.